KyleM73/AHHH/README.md

 ![SpoOoOoOoKy](https://www.fg-a.com/halloween/computer-ghost-black-white.jpg)

-Programming languages can shape everything about an alogithm, from its speed, effiency, and modularity all the way down to its aesthetics.
+Programming languages can shape everything about an algorithm, from its speed, effiency, and modularity all the way down to its aesthetics.
 In that vain, I wanted to write a programming language that was an absolute bitch to use.
 Just the absolute worst.
 A miserable experience for everyone involved.
 I think - in that goal - I have succeeded.
 Good luck...

 ### Setup